emnify/product-docs/docs/how-tos/openvpn/integration-windows.md

 #### Authentication with Application Token

 When you run the OpenVPN client on a VPN gateway or application server it is recommended to use a dedicated application token.
-In that case, the first line in the *credentials.txt* file needs to be filled with your EMnify organisation identifier and the application token instead of the password.
+In that case, the first line in the *credentials.txt* file needs to be filled with your emnify organisation identifier and the application token instead of the password.

-You can create application tokens in the EMnify portal, same section you downloaded the configuration file from.
+You can create application tokens in the emnify portal, same section you downloaded the configuration file from.
 Select "Create New Application Token" and Copy/Paste the token into the `credentials.txt` file.
 Your organisation ID is also available there.